minkcv/keyframe3d/docs/README.md

 Scroll the mouse wheel to zoom in or out on the timeline.
 Click and drag the timeline to pan around when zoomed in.

+## Keyframe Info

+Shows which nodes and which properties of theirs are keyframed at the current time.

 ## Log

 The Log pane shows a list of previous actions.